rs-pro/rails_admin_state/README.md

 # RailsAdminStateMachine

-TODO: Write a gem description
+Allows easily sending state_machine events to a model from Rails Admin

-## Installation
+## Installing

 Add this line to your application's Gemfile: